carrieroroberto/pid_quadricopter_stabilization_matlab/README.md

 - `quadricottero_pid_main.m`: The main script that initializes the drone and simulation parameters, handles the graphical setup, and contains the main simulation loop.
 - `quadricottero_pid_ui_callbacks.m`: An external function that handles events triggered by user interactions with the GUI (e.g., moving the sliders).

-## 🙏 Acknowledgments

-A special thanks to **Prof. Antonio Satriano** for his guidance and supervision during this project.
-Project developed for the Computer and Automation Engineering program at the **Polytechnic University of Bari (Politecnico di Bari)**.